hteumeuleu/hteumeuleu.com/_pages/work.md

         <div>
             <h3>Bulletin</h3>
             <p>
                 I coded the template for the french news media <a href="https://bulletin.fr/">Bulletin.fr</a>.
-Including an interactive quiz that even works in webmails like Yahoo!
+Including an interactive quiz that works in webmails like Yahoo!
 Mail or Outlook.com.
-Thought out and tested as dark mode ready.
+Built for forced dark modes.
 Got <a href="https://reallygoodemails.com/emails/-welcome-to-bulletin">featured on Really Good Emails</a>.
             </p>
         </div>
         <div>